Intrapersonal Dynamics

 Insecurity conflates facts with judgments.
 “I stumbled over my words” (fact) becomes “I’m incompetent and everyone thinks I’m an idiot” (interpretation).
 The first is true.
 The second is insecurity filling in the narrative.

-Practice catching when you’re interpreting instead of observing.
+Practice catching yourself when you’re interpreting instead of observing.
 Someone didn’t laugh at your joke: fact.
 They think you’re not funny and regret knowing you: insecurity.
 The more you separate the two, the less power insecurity has to spiral.
+Obviously it will be difficult to tell sometimes, but the point is to make an effort to separate the two.

 Test Assumptions